-- 1. DCHC will provide access to Streetlight data to the CONSULTANT, along with other applicable plans and studies. - 2.
-Volume development will rely upon the provided data from the CTT, NCDOT AADTs, and travel demand model results.
+- 1. DCHC will provide access to Streetlight data to the CONSULTANT, along with other applicable plans and studies. - Volume development will rely upon the provided data from the CTT, NCDOT AADTs, and travel demand model results.
 CONSULTANT will summarize base and future year projections for capacity analysis processes.
 CONSULTANT will straight line interpolate volumes to identify mid-term solutions to corridor deficiencies.

-- 3. CONSULTANT will evaluate CAP-X for up to six (6) key intersections along the corridor as defined by the CTT.
+- CONSULTANT will evaluate CAP-X for up to six (6) key intersections along the corridor as defined by the CTT.
 Up to 15 intersection alternatives (approximately 2-3 per location) for these six (6) intersections will be analyzed based upon the CAP-X results. - 4.
 CONSULTANT will perform Synchro analysis at these key intersections.
-Analysis will further assess up to 15 total alternatives (up to three (3) intersection alternatives per location) based upon the resulting highest-ranking improvement scenarios from the CAP-X analysis.
+Analysis will further assess up to 15 total alternatives (approximately 2-3 intersection alts per location) based upon the resulting highest-ranking improvement scenarios from the CAP-X analysis.